The Book Arts Workshop at Dartmouth Libraries has three main areas of focus.

 Planning a Curricular Project or Visit in the Book Arts Workshop

 - Classes larger than 16 students will need to create group-projects (working in pairs or larger groups) rather than individual projects.
-Supplies, Type, galley trays, and physical space are limited, so creating groups will ensure that all classes have enough to work with.
+Supplies, equipment, and physical spaces are limited, so creating groups will ensure that all classes have enough to work with.

 - a few days after a lesson (setting type, making simple books structures etc) the student describes their idea for the project